Silver Line (Washington Metro): Tysons Corner tunnel dispute

+Federal Transit Administration decisions

 Start of construction was delayed as approval of the $900 million federal contribution to project costs awaited the conclusion of FTA's review of the proposal submitted by Virginia.
 Elected officials of the state, including Governor Tim Kaine and U.S. Senators John Warner and Jim Webb, arrived at the FTA on January 24, 2008, to address last minute concerns by FTA staff and administrators.
 FTA Administrator James Simpson presented Governor Kaine with a letter that contained stark criticisms of the project as presented.
 The project as presented was given a "medium–low" rating (projects must receive a "medium" or higher rating to be approved under the Federal New Starts Funds project) and determined ineligible to receive the $900 million in federal funding.
 FTA's concerns included the Metropolitan Washington Airports Authority's inexperience in large design-build contracts, an exaggeration of funding numbers from the Dulles Toll Road and an inability for Metro to maintain the 23 mi line once it had been built.
 Virginian leaders vowed to address the concerns by January 28, 2008, as several fixed price contracts for building materials costs were due to expire on February 1.
 Governor Kaine requested an extension of the deadline to February 1, which was granted by the FTA.

 On April 30, 2008, the FTA reversed the earlier decision and approved the above-ground project, saying that it met standards for cost efficiency, construction and ridership, moving it closer to receiving the $900 million in federal funding.
 Officials told The Washington Post that the project would move into the final design stage.
 The FTA approved funding for the project on December 4, 2008.

 On March 10, 2009, U.S. Transportation Secretary Ray LaHood signed the formal agreement that awarded the $900 million promised by the federal government for construction of the Silver Line, with major construction expected to begin in several weeks.
 Utility relocation work started at Tysons in mid-2008.